xrq-phys/cosmos-predict2/documentations/performance.md

 Note: (OOM) indicates "Out of Memory" - the model is too large to run on that GPU.

+Note: Video2World was run with 480p resolution and at 16 FPS.

 ### Post-training performance

 Review the [AgiBot-Fisheye](post-training_video2world_agibot_fisheye.md) post-training example, which contains performance numbers on different GPUs.